Printed on 6/26/2019

 - Demonstrate proper safety procedures when working on or around aircraft.

 This program is certified and operated under the approval provisions of the Department of Transportation, Federal Aviation Administration Regulation Part 147.
 As a successful graduate, you are eligible for federal testing and certification as an FAA-rated airframe and powerplant mechanic.
-The national passing score is 70%.
-In 2014, FVTC graduates had a passing score of 85%.
+In 2017-18, FVTC graduates had a pass rate of 100%.
 You must be 18 years of age in order to take the exams.

 Many employers require a complete physical examination, including drug screening.